 You will receive a financial aid award letter in the mail, or you can view your financial aid awards at my.IndianaTech.edu by clicking the “Financial Aid” link on the left side of the screen.
 Please note that financial aid offers are not generated until you have been accepted to the university.

-Indiana Tech offers a wide range of career-focused degree programs including business, criminal justice, education, computer science, engineering, and more.
+Indiana Tech offers a wide range of career-focused degree programs including business, criminal justice, computer science, engineering and more.

 Yes.
 When you schedule your campus visit, be sure to let us know you would like to meet with a professor or coach.
 We can even arrange for you to sit in on a class if one is available during your visit.

 Yes.
 We offer many services and take pride in providing individualized resources and support to students with disabilities.

-Class registration events are held March through August each year.
-Once you have been accepted to Indiana Tech, you may sign-up for a registration event.
+Class registration events are held June through July each year.
+Once you have been accepted to Indiana Tech, you may sign-up for Become IT, our pre-orientation and registration event.

 All freshman and sophomore students that reside outside of a 50-mile radius of campus are required to live on campus.

 Yes.
 All students (including freshmen) are permitted to have a vehicle on campus as long as they have purchased a valid parking permit.

 Our Student Life Office offers several opportunities for students to get involved on campus.

 Students with a meal plan can eat in our dining hall located in Andorfer Commons.
 Breakfast, lunch and dinner are served Monday-Friday, and brunch and dinner are served on the weekend.
 Students who do not pay for a meal plan and guests can also eat there, but will need to pay for their meal at that time.